 On the south coast Australian herring, silver trevally, whiting and Bight redfish are commonly caught by recreational fishers.
 In the west coast bioregion western rocklobster is an important target of recreational fishers using lobster pots or divers capturing lobsters by hand.
 Anglers fishing from the shore catch mullet, tailor, Australian herring and whiting.
 Offshore boat fishers target snapper, baldchin groper, West Australian dhufish and Spanish mackerel.
 In the North Coast Bioregion (Pilbara and Kimberley), barramundi, mullet, threadfin salmon, tropical snapper, mud crab and blue swimmer crab are the main species targeted.
 The North Coast population has the highest participation rates for recreational fishing in Western Australia.
 In inland areas of the Outback Region, freshwater crustaceans such as yabby, marron and freshwater prawn are important to recreational fishers.

-Western Australia's wild–catch sector is dominated by the production of western rocklobster, which accounted for around 79 per cent of the state's total wild–catch production in 2014–15.
-Other major wild–catch seafood products include prawns (8 per cent) and abalone (2 per cent).
-Over the past decade the real value of Western Australian wild–caught fisheries is estimated to have declined by 10 per cent.
-The decline in value was mostly driven by a 50 per cent decline in total production volume.
+Western Australia's wild–catch sector is dominated by the production of western rock lobster, which accounted for around 78 per cent of the state's total wild–catch production in 2015–16.
+Other major wild–catch seafood products include prawns (9 per cent) and crabs (2 per cent).
+Over the past decade the real value of Western Australian wild–caught fisheries is estimated to have declined by 6 per cent.
+The decline in value was mostly driven by a 39 per cent decline in total production volume.

 Prawns also account for a significant proportion of Western Australian wild–catch production, accounting for an estimated 15 per cent and 8 per cent of the total volume and value, respectively, of wild–catch production in 2014–15.
 The value of prawn production increased by 4 per cent to $37.3 million in 2014–15.
 This mostly reflects a 2 per cent increase in average unit prices.

-In 2010–11, the most recent year for which regional data are available, the plantation area in the Western Australia – Outback region was approximately 62,400 hectares, comprised of approximately 57,000 hectares of hardwood plantations and 5,400 hectares of softwood plantations.
-The main hardwood species planted is blue gum (Eucalyptus globulus) and the main softwood species planted are maritime pine (Pinus pinaster) and radiata pine (P.radiata).
-In addition, in 2012, there were 15–23,000 hectares of commercial sandalwood plantations in Australia, mostly in the Western Australia – Outback region.
+In 2014–15, the most recent year for which regional data are available, the plantation area in the Outback region of Western Australia was 52,200 hectares, comprised of 46,400 hectares of hardwood plantations and 5,600 hectares of softwood plantations.
+The main hardwood species planted is blue gum (Eucalyptus globulus) and the main softwood species planted are maritime pine (Pinus pinaster) and radiata pine (Pinus radiata).
+In 2012, there were an estimated 15,000–23,000 hectares of commercial sandalwood plantations in Australia, mostly in the Outback region of Western Australia.

-In 2011, there were approximately 13.3 million hectares of native forests in the Western Australia – Outback region, comprised mainly of Eucalypt medium woodland (4.6 million hectares), Eucalypt mallee woodland (4.4 million hectares), Acacia (3.1 million hectares), Eucalypt low woodland (740,600 hectares), Mangrove (105,500 hectares) and Casuarina (88,200 hectares) forest types.
-Approximately 5.1 million hectares of the native forests are leased and 2.7 million hectares are in nature conservation reserves.
+In 2011, there were 13.3 million hectares of native forests in the Outback region, comprised mainly of Eucalypt medium woodland (4.6 million hectares), Eucalypt mallee woodland (4.4 million hectares), Acacia (3.1 million hectares), Eucalypt low woodland (740,600 hectares), Mangrove (105,500 hectares) and Casuarina (88,200 hectares) forest types.
+There were 5.1 million hectares of the native forests leased and 2.7 million hectares in nature conservation reserves.
 The main native forest industry is in the south west of the region.
-There are no timber processing industries in the Western Australia – Outback region.
+There are no timber processing industries in the Outback region.

 ABARES Australia's State of the Forests Report 2013

-Fletcher, W & Santoro, K (eds).
-2012, Status Reports of the Fisheries and Aquatic Resources of Western Australia 2011–2012: The State of the Fisheries, Department of Fisheries, Western Australia.
+Fletcher, W & Santoro, K (eds) 2012, Status reports of the fisheries and aquatic resources of Western Australia 2011–12: State of the fisheries.
+Fish for the future (PDF 9.0 MB), Department of Fisheries, Western Australia.